sfneal/Deployer/Deployer/aws/ecs/readme.md

 After you've created your Amazon EFS file system in the same VPC as your container instances, you must configure the container instances to access and use the file system.

  1. Log in to the container instance via SSH.
 For more information, see Connect to Your Container Instance.
+ 2. Update installed dependencies.
- 2. Create a mount point for your Amazon EFS file system.
+ 3. Create a mount point for your Amazon EFS file system.
 For example, /efs.
- 3. Install NFS client software on your container instance
+ 4. Install NFS client software on your container instance
- 4. Mount your file system with the following command.
+ 5. Mount your file system with the following command.
 Be sure to replace the file system ID and region with your own.
- 5. Validate that the file system is mounted correctly with the following command.
+ 6. Validate that the file system is mounted correctly with the following command.
 You should see a file system entry that matches your Amazon EFS file system.
 If not, see Troubleshooting Amazon EFS in the Amazon Elastic File System User Guide.
- 6. Make a backup of the /etc/fstab file.
+ 7. Make a backup of the /etc/fstab file.
- 7. Update the /etc/fstab file to automatically mount the file system at boot.
+ 8. Update the /etc/fstab file to automatically mount the file system at boot.
- 8. Reload the file system table to verify that your mounts are working properly.
+ 9. Reload the file system table to verify that your mounts are working properly.

 ```
 1. $ ssh -i ~/.ssh/persistent-storage.pem ubuntu@ec2-3-91-42-242.compute-1.amazonaws.com
+2. $ sudo yum update
-2. $ sudo mkdir /efs
+3. $ sudo mkdir /efs
-3. $ sudo apt-get install -y nfs-common
+4. $ sudo yum install -y nfs-utils
-4. $ sudo mount -t nfs4 -o nfsvers=4.1,rsize=1048576,wsize=1048576,hard,timeo=600,retrans=2 fs-5e0d65be.efs.us-east-1.amazonaws.com:/ /efs
+5. $ sudo mount -t nfs4 -o nfsvers=4.1,rsize=1048576,wsize=1048576,hard,timeo=600,retrans=2 fs-a3d1a243.efs.us-east-1.amazonaws.com:/ /efs
-5. $ mount | grep efs
+6. $ mount | grep efs
-6. $ sudo cp /etc/fstab /etc/fstab.bak
+7. $ sudo cp /etc/fstab /etc/fstab.bak
-7. $ echo 'fs-5e0d65be.efs.us-east-1.amazonaws.com:/ /efs nfs4 nfsvers=4.1,rsize=1048576,wsize=1048576,hard,timeo=600,retrans=2 0 0' | sudo tee -a /etc/fstab
+8. $ echo 'fs-a3d1a243.efs.us-east-1.amazonaws.com:/ /efs nfs4 nfsvers=4.1,rsize=1048576,wsize=1048576,hard,timeo=600,retrans=2 0 0' | sudo tee -a /etc/fstab
-8. $ sudo mount -a
+9. $ sudo mount -a
 ```